ITISFoundation/osparc-lab/demos/pipelines/README.md

-# Pipelines: use microservices to create pipelines
+# Pipelines: Use microservices to create pipelines

 Overview
 ========

-Pipelines is an experimental project for testing different means of creating pipelines and communication/passing of data among them. :q
+Pipelines is an experimental project for testing different means of creating pipelines and communication/passing of data among them.

 Building Services
 =================